MetanoKid/coding-scars/_drafts/memory-manager-2.md

 We can improve it further and add a new case on the search for a valid chunk.
 Stay with me as I explain it.

-We could also use a free chunk that's followed by another one even when the user-requested bytes fit in it _but_ a new _header_ doesn't: we'd skip creatin a new _header_ in it, link the chunk to the next one and say it uses as many extra bytes as needed to fill up to the next chunk.
+We could also use a free chunk that's followed by another one even when the user-requested bytes fit in it _but_ a new _header_ doesn't: we'd skip creating a new _header_ in it, link the chunk to the next one and say it uses as many extra bytes as needed to fill up to the next chunk.
 Got it? :)

 ## Testing it!

 Alright!
 Let's see if our hard work yielded something useful!
+This is our test program:

 {% highlight c++ %}
 cMemoryManager memoryManager(80);